oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-to-other-microservices/helidon-to-other-microservices.md

 </details>

+We have just told the Helidon framework that when injected into a class that behind the scenes it should create a new class, based on this interface that does all or the communications work for us.
+Helidon will locate information on how the proxy behaves in the config setup (using the config key) Look at the `Details on annotations` for more information.

 <details><summary><b>Details on the annotations</b></summary>

 The annotation tells Helidon that this is something that can be used as a REST client, the configKey parameter to the annotation tells Helidon that the configuration settings (URL to use and so on) will be in the configuration properties with property names starting with StockManager.